League One: Luton Town 2 Fleetwood Town 0

 That the hosts did, showing no signs of the weaknesses that Cod Army boss Joey Barton had mentioned in the build-up to the contest, with defenders Sonny Bradley and Matty Pearson superb once more, while Andrew Shinnie produced another excellent display both in an attacking and defensive sense.

-Luton kept an unchanged starting 11 for the ninth league and FA Cup in a row, although there was a welcome return to the bench for midfielder Luke Berry, back in the match day squad for a league game for the first time this campaign.
+Luton kept an unchanged starting 11 for the ninth league and FA Cup game in a row, although there was a welcome return to the bench for midfielder Luke Berry, back in the match day squad for a league game for the first time this campaign.

 The visitors, who came with a line-up packed with experience and high profile players, including Ross Wallace and Dean Marney, threatened first, Ched Evans escaping the attentions of Bradley and shooting at James Shea.